solomonbarayev/reportr-frontend/README.md

   - if Manager: shows Employees List, Task Log, and Report Log

 - Employee Information page is dynamic based on whether the user is an employee or also a manager

   - if Employee: only shows Employee's info and tasks assigned to them
   - if Manager: shows the above as well as the subordinates of the employee
   - Report button is only enabled the employee is on their own profile page (their is also serverside validation in case postman is used to check this)
   - Assign Task button is only enabled if the employee (manager) is on their own profile page (their is also serverside validation in case postman is used to check this)

+- Signin and Signup form clientside validation

+  - In addition to the serverside validation, there is also clientside validation built in to the AuthForm component which is used for both the Signin and Signup forms.
+This validation is was built from scratch without the use of any libraries.
+  - In the event of successful registration, the user will see a popup informing them of successful registration and the user will be redirected to the Signin page for them to login.
+  - In the even of unsuccessful registration, the user will see a popup informing them of the error and the user can try to register again.
+  - In the event of successful login, the user will be redirected to the Employees List page.
+  - In the event of unsuccessful login, the user will see a popup informing them of the error and the user can try to login again.

 ## Deployed Fullstack App URL (GCP)